robindou/openapi/docs/Hotel-Metasearch.md

 To be drafted.
-For more details, contact hbdou@trip.com
+For more details about meta search, contact hbdou@trip.com